adreAnerpGh/demand-forecasting-operational-decision-system/README.md

 - High-demand or high-cancellation periods introduce instability and reduce predictability

 These findings directly inform both the forecasting models and the operational decision layer.
+These observations explain why predicting exact occupancy levels is less reliable in unstable periods, and motivate the use of directional and reliability-aware decision signals instead.

 ---------------------------------------------------------------------